ntustison/Histograms/Text/results.md

 different subject, we can see that, in this particular case, whereas the optimization criterion leveraged by k-means and GMM-MRF provide an adequate segmentation, the misalignment in cluster boundaries yield a significant overestimation of the gray matter volume.
+In the case of hyperpolarized gas images, similar misalignments could cause under- or overestimation of ventilation-based cluster volumes although, in this case, the error is much less obvious given the lack of prior knowledge of functional (vs. anatomical) information.

 ## Effect of reference image set selection